mcpar-land/bevy_ascii/README.md

 # To do

+- [ ] Use a custom runner instead of Window / Winit
 - [ ] **Performance!** Right now performance is really awful.
 Using the GPU with [emu](https://github.com/calebwin/emu) is the goal.
 - [ ] Write documentation
 - [ ] Add 'background inheritance,' where the nearest background color is applied if there are characters above it with no background set.